-- 3. Water Supply Schemes.-(i) Adelaide Metropolitan Water Supply.
-Adelaide derives its water from five reservoirs in the nearby Mount Lofty Ranges, and by means of pumping stations and a pipeline from the River Murray at Mannum.
-The reservoirs have a storage capacity of 51,497 acre feet and the pipeline a capacity of 53,627 acre feet a year.
-The consumption for the year 1959-60 was 82,096 acre feet, equivalent to a consumption of 107 imperial gallons per head per day.
-The capital cost to 30th June, 1960, was £33,397,908. - (ii) Country Reticulated Supplies.
-Areas extending to a distance of 90 miles north of Adelaide are supplied from the Warren, Barossa, and South Para Reservoirs (50,350 acre feet) in the Barossa Ranges.
-To supplement these storages, a branch main from the Mannum-Adelaide Pipeline feeds into Warren Reservoir.
+3. Water Supply Schemes.-(i) Adelaide Metropolitan Water Supply.
+Adelaide derives its water from five reservoirs in the nearby Mount Lofty Ranges, and by means of pumping stations and a pipeline from the Murray River at Mannum.
+The reservoirs have a storage capacity of 51,497 acre feet.
+At present Mount Bold Dam is being raised to store an additional 18,365 acre feet.
+Additional pumps have been installed to give the pipeline a capacity of 65,000 acre feet a year.

+A concrete arch dam is nearing completion at Myponga, and this will impound 22,000 acre feet of water.
+This storage will supply development projects south of Adelaide.
+To the north, the new city of Elizabeth receives water from South Para Reservoir in the Barossa system and from the metropolitan storages.
+The consumption for the whole area for the year 1960-61 was 80,735 acre feet, equivalent to a consumption of 96 imperial gallons per head per day.
+The capital cost to 30th June, 1960 was £36,573,780.